gromacs/gromacs/docs/release-notes/2019/major/deprecated-functionality.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-The functionality in such tools is being separated to make it available in composable modules, that we plan to make available as simpler tools, and eventually via the GROMACS API that is under development.
+The functionality in such tools is being separated to make it available in composable modules, that we plan to make available as simpler tools, and eventually via the |Gromacs| API that is under development.

 ``gmx do_dssp`` to be replaced